 Blossom end rot is common in all forms of tomatoes.
 This is typically caused by the plant being unable to absorb calcium from its soil, usually because it’s getting irregular watering.
 Application of calcium fertilizers should occur at planting, and if it’s small amounts of calcium in combination with your standard NPK fert you can apply it all season.
 Ensure the soil around tomatoes remains moist, not soggy or dry, so that your plants can absorb their calcium and other nutrients well.

 Tomato hornworms are well-known tomato pests.
 They eat the leaves and fruits of your cherry tomato plant.
 Control them environmentally with lacewings, ladybugs, or Trichogramma wasps — their natural predators.
 If time is of the essence, spray Bt or dust it on plants.
-Pyrethrins also wipe out tomato hornworms.
-Row covers prevent the moths that produce tomato hornworms from making their way to your cherry tomato plants.
+Pyrethrin spray also wipes out tomato hornworms.
+Floating row covers prevent the moths that produce tomato hornworms from making their way to your cherry tomato plants.

 Aphids, leaf-footed bugs, and whiteflies are sap-sucking insects that devastate plants if they aren’t handled quickly.
 Neem oil is an effective pesticide for controlling them, though do not spray neem on plants when they are flowering or within a couple of weeks of your harvest.
 Insecticidal soaps work in this case as well.
 Apply sprays at least seven days apart in the evening or early morning.